getlantern/messaging-android/README.md

 An index of Contacts by most recent activity.
 A given Contact will appear only once in this index.

 ### /m/[timestamp]/[senderIdentityKey]/[messageId]
-The full content of all ShortMessages are stored here, including both sent and received messages.
+The full content of all Messages are stored here, including both sent and received messages.
 The timestamp is the sent time of the message.
 The messageId is an id that's unique for messages sent from the given senderIdentityKey (in practice it's a type 4 UUID).